Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Causal models with hidden variables: From DAGs to ADMGs

+Our focus on the treatment primal fixability class is motivated by two considerations.
+Conceptually, this class has a clean characterization: the effect of a treatment on any outcome is identifiable if and only if the treatment itself is primal fixable \citep{tian02general}.
+This yields a clear and easily verifiable graphical condition for identifiability, making the class appealing for applied use much like the back-door criterion.
+Theoretically, it provides a foundation for developing flexible and robust estimation and inference frameworks with clear asymptotic guarantees, which is the central focus of this paper.

+As we show below, the associated identifying functional under treatment primal fixability corresponds to intuitive extensions of the back-door and front-door criteria, although these connections often emerge only after marginalizing to a suitable subgraph.
+In other words, if there exists a valid back-door adjustment set $Z$ for the effect of $A$ on $Y$ in an ADMG $\G$, then $A$ is primal fixable either in $\G$ or in the ADMG derived from $\G$ by marginalizing all variables outside $\{A,Y,Z\}$.
+If $(A,Y)$ satisfy the front-door criterion with confounders $Z$ and mediators $M$, then $A$ is primal fixable either in $\G$ or in the ADMG derived from $\G$ by marginalizing all variables outside $\{A,Y,Z,M\}$.
+We illustrate these connections via the following example.

+\begin{example} Figure~\ref{fig:graph_prunning} illustrates these connections. (a) The effect of $A$ on $Y$ is identifiable by the back-door criterion with an empty adjustment set (since $L$ is a collider), but $A$ is not primal fixable. (b–c) Marginalizing $M$ and then $L$ yields a graph where the effect is identifiable without adjustment and $A$ becomes primal fixable. (d) Another empty-adjustment case, where marginalizing $M$ (in $A$’s district but not a child) makes $A$ primal fixable. (e) A front-door example where $A$ becomes primal fixable only after marginalizing $L$. (f) A case where no marginalization yields primal fixability. \end{example}

+These examples highlight a general principle: a treatment not primal fixable in the original ADMG may become so after marginalizing certain children or district members that violate the criterion.
+In some cases multiple projections are needed.
+Thus, the relevant class of ADMGs includes not only those where the treatment is directly primal fixable, but also those where marginalization induces primal fixability.
+Developing efficient pruning algorithms and examining their impact on estimation efficiency remain important directions for future work.

 Assuming, without any loss of generality, that our outcome variable $Y$ has no descendants in ADMG $\G(O)$, we establish a fixed valid topological order $\tau$ for all vertices in $\G(O)$.
 In this topological order, the treatment variable $A$ follows all its non-descendants, and $Y$ is the last element.
 Under this specified $\tau$, we partition $O$ into three disjoint subsets: $\X \cup \M \cup \bbL$, with $\X$ comprising all variables that precede the treatment, $\bbL$ consisting of all variables that are post-treatment and within $A$'s district, and $\M$ encompassing the rest of the post-treatment variables that lie outside of $A$'s district.
 We let $\bbL$ include the treatment $A$.
 The outcome variable may either be in $\M$ or $\bbL$; see Figure~\ref{fig:graphs_primal} for examples.
+For any $O_i \in O$, let $\mpgA{O_i}$ denote the Markov pillow of $O_i$ excluding treatment $A$.
+As shown by \cite{tian02general}, in an ADMG where $A$ is primal fixable, we can identify $\E[Y(a_0)]$ via the following functional of the observed data $P$, denoted by $\psi_{a_0}(P)$: